Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

-Similar to the nipple-style waterer is the automatic chicken drinker cup.
+Similar to the nipple-style waterer is the automatic chicken waterer cup.

-Rather than nipples, automatic chicken waterers have drinking cups.
+But rather than nipples, these automatic chicken waterers have drinking cups.

 A central valve releases water into a cup when your chicken touches it.

-Like nipple waterers, chicken drinker cups can freeze in chilly conditions.
+Like nipple waterers, chicken watering cups can freeze in chilly conditions.

 A heated waterer is really handy during cold weather or winter months as it warms up the water to eliminate the risk of it freezing.

-You can purchase all-in-one heated waterers or a heating plate.
+You can purchase all-in-one heated chicken waterers or a heating plate.

-The latter is designed for chickens owners who already own a waterer.
+The latter is designed for chicken owners who already own a waterer.

 However, heating plates should only be used for metal waterers as they will melt plastic.

-Both all-in-one units and heating plates have thermostats that automatically turn on when the temperature of the water drops too low.
+Both all-in-one heated waterers and heating plates have thermostats that automatically turn on when the temperature of the water drops too low.